 Watch out for high dividend yields

-High dividends can seem too good to be true; and that may mean that they are.
-Investors should beware of stocks that show yields that are extremely high, especially if the company doesn’t have a decades-long record of maintaining and successfully paying such yields.
+High dividends can seem too good to be true, and that may mean that they are.
+Investors should beware of stocks that show extremely high yields, especially if the company doesn’t have a decades-long record of maintaining and successfully paying such yields.

-Before investing in a high yield divided stock, it is essential to analyze why the yield is at that level.
+Before investing in a high-yield dividend stock, it is essential to analyze why the yield is at that level and understand if it’s sustainable or not.
 The answer may be more of a red flag than a reassurance.

 Don’t be afraid of yield calculations

 Figuring out yields is a fairly straightforward process.
-The question is fundamentally this: What percentage of the money you put in will you be getting back each year?
+The fundamental question is: what percentage of the money you put in will you be getting back each year?

-That’s a very useful thing to know when you’re tying capital up in investments.
-Knowing your expected yield—and your real yield—can help you avoid making costly mistakes and keep your investments in the black.
+That’s a useful thing to know when you’re tying capital up in investments.
+Knowing your expected yield — and your real yield — can help you avoid making costly mistakes and keep your investments in the black.